Nebraska Sen. Ben Sasse lands coveted seat on Senate Finance Committee

 Beginning in January, Sasse will join what is widely regarded to be the most powerful committee in the Senate with its jurisdiction over tax, trade and health care policy.

-"This is an incredible opportunity to work on some big issues that hit home for our state," Sasse said Thursday.
+"This is an incredible opportunity to work on some big issues that hit home for our state," Sasse said in a news release Thursday.

 "Our farmers and ranchers depend on trade to feed the world, and now Nebraska has a seat at the Senate's most powerful trade committee."